With Ronald Reagan

 James Cleveland Roberts is the President of the American Studies Center, a non-profit foundation founded in 1978 and currently headquartered in Arlington, Virginia.

-In 1985, Roberts founded Radio America, a news/talk network that now has more than 400 affiliates nation-wide and more than 5 million listeners.
+In 1985, Roberts founded Radio America, a news/talk network that now has more than 700 affiliates nationwide and more than 7 million listeners.

-Roberts and his wife, Patricia (O’Connor) Roberts currently have four children and two grandchildren.
+Roberts and his wife, Patricia (O’Connor) Roberts currently have four children and five grandchildren.
 They reside in Great Falls, Virginia.

-Following his graduation from Miami, Roberts served as anti-submarine warfare and nuclear weapons officer on the destroyer USS Henderson, home ported in Long Beach, California.
+Following his graduation from Miami, Roberts served in the U.S. Navy for three years as anti-submarine warfare and nuclear weapons officer on the destroyer USS Henderson, home ported in Long Beach, California.
 The ship made two extended deployments to the Western Pacific in 1969-1970 and 1971-72.

-During his three years in the Navy, Roberts received several awards including the Navy Achievement Medal and letters of commendations from the commanding officer, USS Henderson and the commanders of Destroyer Squadron 19 and the United States Seventh Fleet.
+During his tour of duty in the Navy, Roberts received several awards including the Navy Achievement Medal and letters of commendations from the commanding officer, USS Henderson and the Commanders of commanders of Destroyer Squadron 19 and the United States Seventh Fleet.

-Following his discharge from the U.S. Navy, Roberts worked from 1972-1973 as a journalist in Mexico, writing for the “Mexico City News” and the financial magazine “Expansion.”
+Following his discharge from the U.S. Navy, Roberts worked from 1972 to 1973 as a journalist in Mexico, writing for the “Mexico City News” and the financial Magazine “Expansion.”

 In 1978, Roberts founded James C. Roberts and Associates a public relations and public policy firm while he researched and wrote The Conservative Decade: Emerging Leaders of the 1980s.
 The book was published in May 1980 with a foreword by former Governor Ronald Reagan.